interactions-py/interactions.py/docs/src/Guides/05 Components.md

 ## Responding

-Okay now you can make components, but how do you interact with users?
+Now that we know how to send components, we need to learn how to respond to a user when a component is interacted with.
 There are three ways to respond to components.

-If you add your component to a temporary message asking for additional user input, just should probably use `bot.wait_for_component()`.
+If you add your component to a temporary message asking for additional user input, you should probably use `bot.wait_for_component()`.
 These have the downside that, for example, they won't work anymore after restarting your bot.
+On the positive side, they are defined in the same function where your button is sent, so you can easily use variables that you defined *before* the user used the component.

 Otherwise, you are looking for a persistent callback.
-For that, you want to define `custom_id` in your component creation.
+For that, you want to define a `custom_id` when creating your component.

-When responding to a component you need to satisfy discord either by responding to the context with `ctx.send()` or by editing the component with `ctx.edit_origin()`.
-You get access to the context with `component.ctx`.
+When responding to a component you need to satisfy Discord either by responding to the context with `ctx.send()` or by editing the component with `ctx.edit_origin()`.

 === ":one: `bot.wait_for_component()`"
-    As with discord.py, this supports checks and timeouts.
+    This function supports checks and timeouts.

     In this example, we are checking that the username starts with "a" and clicks the button within 30 seconds.
-    If it times out, we're just gonna disable it
+If his username doesn't start with an "a", then we send it an ephemeral message to notify him.
+If the button times out, we edit the message so that the button is disabled and cannot be clicked anymore.

     ```python
+    from interactions import Button, ButtonStyle
-    from asyncio import TimeoutError
+    from interactions.api.events import Component

+    # defining and sending the button
-    components = Button(
+    button = Button(
         custom_id="my_button_id",
         style=ButtonStyle.GREEN,
         label="Click Me",
     )

-    message = await channel.send("Look a Button!", components=components)
+    message = await channel.send("Look a Button!", components=button)

     # define the check
-    def check(component: Button) -> bool:
+    async def check(component: Component) -> bool:
+        if component.ctx.author.username.startswith("a"):
-        return component.ctx.author.startswith("a")
+            return True
+        else:
+            await component.ctx.send("Your name does not start with an 'a'!", ephemeral=True)

     try:
         # you need to pass the component you want to listen for here
         # you can also pass an ActionRow, or a list of ActionRows.
 Then a press on any component in there will be listened for
-        used_component = await bot.wait_for_component(components=components, check=check, timeout=30)
+        used_component: Component = await bot.wait_for_component(components=button, check=check, timeout=30)

     except TimeoutError:
         print("Timed Out!")

-        components[0].components[0].disabled = True
+        button.disabled = True
-        await message.edit(components=components)
+        await message.edit(components=button)

     else:
         await used_component.ctx.send("Your name starts with 'a'")